By Matthew B. Cox

 “Absolutely not!” snapped Barreiro.
 “You’re looking at thirty years, if not life.
 You started a fuckin’ epidemic.
 You have no choice but to cooperate on their terms.”
 In that vein, Ellenberger asked Nason — who was unaware of Ellenberger’s plan — to contact Sid Berman, one of Estes’ minions.
 Ellenberger offered to sell Berman a couple pounds of ice.
 Days later he purchased that product and, ten days after that — he bought an additional three pounds.

 Then, on the evening of May 18, 1995, Rausini met Michelle Vergara out at the Empire Ballroom nightclub.
-The couple was dancing when he noticed Nason step out of the crowd.
+The couple were dancing when he noticed Nason step out of the crowd.
 He’d just found out that Ellenberger was using him to setup Estes.
 Drunk and pissed-off, Nason yelled over the music, “I’m gonna kill this motherfucker; I’m gonna beat his ass!”

 “Don’t do anything stupid,” Rausini replied.
 “We’ll talk about it tomorrow.”
 Rausini laughed off the threat, figuring it was the liquor talking.